 The acronym GME stands for Granulomatous Meningoencephalomyelitis, a disease of the brain and spinal cord.

-This disease can affect most breeds of dogs at any age; it is seen most commonly in middle-aged small breeds but can appear between six months and ten years of age.
-Both sexes can be affected but there is a slightly higher occurrence in females.
+This disease can affect most breeds of dogs at any age; it is seen most commonly in middle-aged small breeds but can appear between six months and 10 years of age.
+Both sexes can be affected, but there is a slightly higher occurrence in females.
 At this time, the cause (etiology) is unknown.

 Your vet will ask you to provide a history of your dog's health including a description of his symptoms and when they began.
 A physical exam will follow along with a blood count, biochemistry profile and urinalysis.

 The typical method for diagnosis is an MRI which can show lesions within the nervous system.
 Your vet may also take a sample of cerebrospinal fluid which circulates around the brain and spinal cord.
 While it's not a test that can confirm GME, it can detect inflammation associated with the disease.

 Diagnosis is also made by ruling out other diseases since the only way to definitively diagnose this disease is by examining the brain or spinal cord tissue under a microscope.
 However, that's rarely done given the danger of removing a small sample of brain tissue.

 If your dog has been diagnosed with GME, consider visiting a veterinary neurologist.
 These specialists have considerable experience with the disorder and may be able to offer more options than a typical veterinarian.
 In addition, they may be able to determine whether a misdiagnosis has occurred (there is no definitive medical test for GME).